skidvd/transformers/README.md

 asynchronously and in parallel with each other.
 Each individual battle's results are asynchronously updated and reflected on the SPA until all have completed, and the war's outcome and results are displayed.
-- After a war completes, for end-user efficiency, the SPA then presents the option to prepare for a 'Next War' that that is initiated with all the Transformer information as configured from the previous war but also allows additional additions, modifications and/or removals to that information as well.
+- After a war completes, for end-user efficiency, the SPA then presents the option to prepare for a 'Next War' that is initiated with all the Transformer information as configured from the previous war but also allows additional additions, modifications and/or removals to that information as well.

 ## Assumptions